pcuzner/fioloadgen/README.md

 1. Defaults to an openshift connection (--type=oc) and namespace of fio (--namespace=fio)
 2. for oc type engines
    have I got a working kube environment
+3. [TODO] Grab and store the target storage configuration
+   version
-3. [TODO] Grab and store the ceph configuration version number of osds by type (hdd and ssd) number of pools
+   number of osds by type (hdd and ssd) number of pools